New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 Across the ~10,000 business video workflows we see monthly on Renderly, roughly 65% fit template assembly cleanly, 25% benefit from a hybrid approach, and only 10% genuinely need pure generation.
 Most teams over-invest in generation because it's flashy, then quietly shift back to templates when they need to ship at scale.

-How Template-Based Video Automation Works
+How Does Template-Based Video Automation Work?

-A template has four anatomical parts:
+A template has five anatomical parts:

 1. Static layers - logo, brand colors, fonts, watermark, intro/outro

-3. Data binding - mapping incoming JSON fields to slots
+4. Data binding - mapping incoming JSON fields to slots

-4. Render config - output resolution, duration, aspect ratio, codec
+5. Render config - output resolution, duration, aspect ratio, codec

 The data source can be anything: a Google Sheets row, an Airtable record, a CRM contact, a webhook payload from Shopify.
 At render time, the engine walks the slot list, pulls values from the payload, and composites a finished MP4.
-For a 30-second video at 1080p, this typically takes 20 to 90 seconds.

 No-Code vs. API: Which Path Should You Take?

-No-code strengths: zero engineering time, visual debugging, instant connections to 7,000+ apps, non-technical owners can maintain it.
+No-code strengths: zero engineering time, visual debugging, instant connections to 8,000+ apps, non-technical owners can maintain it.
 You can ship a working Airtable-to-video pipeline in under an hour.

 Direct API strengths: lower per-render cost at volume, full control over retry logic, custom branching, no per-task fees, tighter observability.
 When you're rendering tens of thousands of videos, the no-code platform fee stops being rounding error.